History of Jack Black in Timeline

 Jack Black

-Thomas Jacob Black, known as Jack Black, is an American actor, comedian, and musician renowned for his roles in comedy and family films, as well as his voice acting in animated features.
-His achievements include a Children's and Family Emmy Award, a Grammy Award, and several nominations for Golden Globe Awards, solidifying his presence in entertainment.
+Jack Black, born Thomas Jacob Black, is a celebrated American actor, comedian, and musician.
+He's widely recognized for his comedic performances in family and comedy movies and his vocal talents in animated films.
+His accolades include a Children's and Family Emmy Award, a Grammy Award, and multiple Golden Globe nominations.
+Black's contributions to entertainment were formally acknowledged with a star on the Hollywood Walk of Fame in 2018.

 1991: Death of Brother Howard

-In 1996, Jack Black began dating actress Laura Kightlinger.
+In 1996, Jack Black started dating actress Laura Kightlinger.

 In 2005, Jack Black's relationship with Laura Kightlinger ended.